Shooksie/react-native-example-CashCycle/README.md

 CashCycle is a savings app that aims to allow people to put money they want to invest or save.
 Targted audience is people that would like to invest small portions of their money.

+CashCycle uses
+feel free to modify the app for you liking.
 To clone:
 ```
 git https://github.com/Shooskie/CashCycle.git<br>